andrew-schofield/keepass2-passwordmodifiedcolumn/README.md

 ## Notes

-* Sorting does not work currently
+* Sorting does not work currently due to this not being available to custom columns.

 ## Donate